Efficient stream-based Max-Min diversification with minimal failure rate

 \subsection{The low-failures adjustment}

-Our idea to mitigate the effects of failures is to define a \emph{switch} $\switch \in \{1,...,N\}$, \ie an index into the subsequence at which the acceptance threshold turns from static to dynamic.
-Two questions naturally arise: \begin{itemize}\itemsep0pt \item[\textbf{Q1)}]How to choose an appropriate switch value $j^*$? \item[\textbf{Q2)}]How to dynamically adjust the threshold for $j>j^*$? \end{itemize} The first interrogation is answered analytically, while the second results from an empirical study. \begin{definition}{Switch ($\switch$)}: Index into the \instance sequence for which the acceptance threshold $\thresh_j$ becomes dynamic:
+\FRM mitigates the effects of failures by: i)~defining a \emph{switch position} $\switch$ in the subsequence, at which the acceptance threshold changes from static to dynamic, and ii)~by carefully redistributing the overflow to the rest of the rounds. \begin{definition}\textbf{Switch position.} The switch position is the index $\switch \in \{c+1,\mydots,n\}$ in the subsequence at which the acceptance threshold $\thresh_j$ turns from a static ($\tau$) to a dynamic one ($\thresh^\textup{upd}_j$) that gets updated from the $j^*$-th step and on:

-where $\thresh^\textup{upd}_j$ is the updated acceptance threshold from $j^*$ and on, and is the subject of the second point. \end{definition}
+\end{definition} There are three questions arising naturally.
+Next, we answer the first question (Q.1) analytically (the technical proofs are provided in the Appendix), while the answers to the other two (Q.2 \& Q.3) result from our empirical study.

-\textbf{(Q1)}~We start by addressing the first point by computing the expected stopping time assuming that no failure occurred and that the horizon is finite.
-Since selecting an \instance means putting an end to the subsequence, we start by investigating the expectation of the decision variable $\tilde{A}_j := \aj \in \{0,1\}$.
-More specifically, we compute its expectation given that there were no failure; formally it is written: ${\mu}_j(c):= \Exp{\tilde{A}_j \mid \textup{no fail.}},\, \ \forall j$, see \Proposition{prop:mu}. \begin{proposition} Set a pool of $n \in \mathbbm{N}$ totally ordered \instances, \ie each of them having a rank from 1 (the best) to $n$ (the worst).
-The expectation $\gamma(b,c) \in \{1,...,n\}$ of the absolute rank of the $b$-th best \instance out of a subset of $c \in \mathbbm{N}$ of them is given by:
+\subtitle{Q.1.
+How to choose an appropriate switch position $j^*$?}\\ We compute the expected stopping time assuming that no failure has occurred, and that the horizon $n$ is known and finite.
+Since selecting an item means ignoring the rest of the sequence and putting an end to the round, this is equivalent to investigating the expectation of the decision variable $\tilde{A}_j \mydef \aj \in \{0,1\}$, where $A_j \in \{0,1\}$, $\forall j$.
+Formally, we denote this by ${\mu}_j(c) \mydef \Exp{\tilde{A}_j \mid \textup{no fail.}}$, $\forall j$, which is computed as \Proposition{prop:mu} describes. \begin{proposition} Let a pool of $n$ totally ordered items, ranked from the best ($1$-st) to the worst ($n$-th).
+The expected global rank of the best item occurring in a random subset of size $c$ items from the pool, such that $1 \leq c \leq n$, is given by: